JuliaData/DataFrames.jl/docs/src/man/joins.md

 │ 3   │ 60    │ missing │ Doctor  │ right_only   │
 ```

-Note, that this time we also used `validate` keyword and it did not produce errors as the keys defined in both source data frames were unique.
+Note that this time we also used the `validate` keyword argument and it did not produce errors as the keys defined in both source data frames were unique.